-- ABL Facility Asset-based senior secured credit agreements, dated as of April 4, 2014, with Bank of America, N.A and certain other lenders - ASU FASB Accounting Standards Update - ERP enterprise resource planning software solutions - ESL ESL Investments, Inc. and its investment affiliates, including Edward S. Lampert - Debt facilities Collectively, the ABL Facility and the Term Loan Facility - FASB Financial Accounting Standards Board - Fiscal 2016 Our next fiscal year representing the fifty-two weeks ending January 27, 2017 - Fiscal 2015 The fifty-two weeks under January 29, 2016 - Fiscal 2014 The fifty-two weeks ended January 30, 2015 - Fiscal 2013 The fifty-two weeks ended January 31, 2014 - GAAP Accounting principles generally accepted in the United States - LIBOR London inter-bank offered rate - Same Store Sales Net revenue, from stores that have been open for at least 12 full months where selling square footage has not changed by 15% or more within the past year - Sears Holdings or Sears Holdings Corporation Sears Holdings Corporation, a Delaware Corporation, and its consolidated subsidiaries (other than, for all periods following the Separation, Lands' End) - Sears Roebuck Sears, Roebuck and Co., a wholly owned subsidiary of Sears Holdings - SEC United States Securities and Exchange Commission - Separation On April 4, 2014 Sears Holdings distributed 100% of the outstanding common stock of Lands' End to its shareholders - Tax Sharing Agreement A tax sharing agreement entered into by Sears Holdings Corporation and Lands' End in connection with the Separation - Term Loan Facility Term loan credit agreements, dated as of April 4, 2014, with Bank of America, N.A. and certain other lenders
+• ABL Facility - Asset-based senior secured credit agreements, dated as of April 4, 2014, with Bank of America, N.A and certain other lenders

+- ASU FASB Accounting Standards Update - ERP enterprise resource planning software solutions - ESL ESL Investments, Inc. and its investment affiliates, including Edward S. Lampert - Debt Facilities Collectively, the ABL Facility and the Term Loan Facility - FASB Financial Accounting Standards Board - Fiscal 2017 The Company's next fiscal year representing the 53 weeks ending February 2, 2018 - Fiscal 2016 The 52 weeks ended January 27, 2017 - Fiscal 2015 The 52 weeks ended January 29, 2016 - Fiscal 2014 The 52 weeks ended January 30, 2015 - GAAP Accounting principles generally accepted in the United States - LIBOR London inter-bank offered rate

+• Same Store Sales - Net revenue, from stores that have been open for at least 12 full months where selling square footage has not changed by 15% or more within the past year

+• Sears Holdings or Sears Holdings Corporation - Sears Holdings Corporation, a Delaware Corporation, and its consolidated subsidiaries (other than, for all periods following the Separation, Lands' End)

+- Sears Roebuck Sears, Roebuck and Co., a wholly owned subsidiary of Sears Holdings - SEC United States Securities and Exchange Commission - Separation On April 4, 2014 Sears Holdings distributed 100% of the outstanding common stock of Lands' End to its shareholders

+• Tax Sharing Agreement - A tax sharing agreement entered into by Sears Holdings Corporation and Lands' End in connection with the Separation

-- UK Borrower A United Kingdom subsidiary borrower of Lands' End under the ABL Facility - UTBs Gross unrecognized tax benefits
+- Term Loan Facility Term loan credit agreements, dated as of April 4, 2014, with Bank of America, N.A. and certain other lenders - UK Borrower A United Kingdom subsidiary borrower of Lands' End under the ABL Facility - UTBs Gross unrecognized tax benefits